mdolab/openconcept/docs/features/aerodynamics.rst

 ================================
 The class ``PolarDrag`` is the most basic aerodynamic model that uses the drag polar model.
 This component computes the drag force given the flight condition (to be specific, dynamic pressure and lift coefficient) at each node along the mission profile.
-In runscript, users should set the values for the following aircraft design parameters, or declare them as design variables.
+In run script, users should set the values for the following aircraft design parameters, or declare them as design variables.

 .. list-table:: Aircraft design variables for drag polar model
     :header-rows: 1